How to rescue a liquid damaged Laptop or iPhone

 To begin with, the most common spillages seem to be tea, coffee, wine, water and coke.

 Here is a quick breakdown of each liquid and the after effects from their damage:

-Spilt a fizzy drink like coke on your laptop?
+Have you spilt a fizzy drink on your laptop?

 Fizzy drinks are carbonated containing acids like carbonic acid and phosphoric acid.
 Acids cause erosion so fizzy substances such as coke will eat away at the components.
 Compared to other liquids fizzy drinks will often cause the most damage if they are spilt onto a laptop.

 Most fruit juices have a low pH making them very acidic therefore if spilt over your laptop you can expect erosion.
 Compare this to acidic drinks eroding your tooth enamel.
 As fruit juice contains a lot of sugar you will most likely notice the keys on the keyboard sticking after this sort of spillage.
 Some keys may or may not work as a result.